Structure of the Earth

 Heat is carried from the Earth's hot core through the mantle via convection currents.
-There appears to be some evidence that suggests that this convection may occur in layers and some contradicting evidence that shows its currents act over the whole mantle.
+There's some evidence that this convection may occur in layers, and some contradicting evidence that shows its currents act over the whole mantle.
 Observations of volcanoes show us their are at least two distinct chemical reservoirs within the mantle.
 This, coupled with the fact that earthquakes in subduction zones always stop at the same specific point in the mantle, provides the main evidence that convection may operate across several layers.
 Images, on the other hand, provide strong evidence for a whole layer.
 Either way, the correct theory must account for all the differences.

 At the centre of our planet, heating this mantle, is the Earth's core.
 It is known that the core has a solid inner core and a liquid outer core, but a lot of other information is unknown.
 Seismic data has shown that the core shows sideways motion, with one side melting while the other crystallises.
 Scientists haven't been able to explain why this may be, although it may be due to a large impact such as an asteroid.
-Seismic data also shows that there may be variations in structures of iron within the core.
-The extreme conditions in the core make it difficult to recreate it experimentally, in order to study the behaviour of components in the core.
-Determining all the constituents and the arrangement of atoms within the material in the core remains a struggle for scientists.
-Establishing the structure of the core is important as its dynamics are key to many other processes here on Earth.
+Seismic data also shows that there may be variations in the structures of iron within the core.
+The extreme conditions here make it difficult to recreate experimentally, so studying core behaviour and the structure of its material remains speculative.Nevertheless, establishing the structure of the core remains important: its dynamics are key to many other processes here on Earth.
 For example, Earth's internal heat is radiated out from the core through the mantle, and convection in the outer core is responsible for the Earth's magnetic field.